Skip to main content

 One often overlooked factor related to memory: your senses.
 Growing older means that we might not see or hear as well as we used to.
 And if we don’t see or hear something clearly, we will have difficulty remembering it so make sure to get your hearing and vision checked regularly.
 If you need glasses or hearing aids, wear them every day.

 Sleep, or the lack of it, can also result in memory problems so try to follow good sleep habits such as not consuming caffeine or heavy meals right before going to bed.
+(The best mattress for you can help ensure you're getting the recommended 7-9 hours of nightly rest).
 In addition, there are many physical health issues that affect memory such as fever, strokes, anemia, heart failure, diabetes, Parkinson’s, infection, alcoholism, and drug addiction.
 Mental health issues, too, such as depression, grief, anxiety, or stress can impair memory.
 Finally, look at the medications you take.
 Have you noticed any differences since you started taking certain medications?

 Examine these various factors first and talk with your health care team about changes you can make that might improve your memory such as exercising regularly, getting enough sleep, and reviewing your medications.
 Understanding these factors can help you navigate the memory changes you are experiencing.